1st Trimester

 • Signs of dehydration (dark urine, dizziness, dry mouth)

-As you move into month 3, many women find that extreme fatigue begins to improve, though morning sickness may continue and increase.
-You will likely have your first NHS dating scan around 10-14 weeks, where you will see your baby and hear their heartbeat - an unforgettable moment!
+As you move into month 3, many women find that extreme fatigue begins to improve, though morning sickness may continue for a little longer.
+You will likely have your first NHS dating scan around 10–14 weeks, where you will see your baby and hear their heartbeat.
+This is an unforgettable moment.
 Your midwife will also discuss the various screening tests available through the NHS.
-Remember to be patient with yourself as your body adjusts to the incredible changes happening within.
+Be patient with yourself as your body adjusts to the incredible changes happening within.